Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

     </tbody>
 </table>

-> *All Clouds are Public, Fairfax, Mooncake, BlackForest and LX.
+> *All Clouds are Public, Fairfax, Mooncake, BlackForest and air-gapped clouds.

-> **Non-public clouds are Fairfax, Mooncake, BlackForest and LX.
+> **Non-public clouds are Fairfax, Mooncake, BlackForest and air-gapped clouds.

 For any given monitor window (1, 2, 4, 8, 12 and 24 hours) the following three conditions must be met to fire an alert.
 1. total user count >= Min Total User Count